THE BASIC SYNTACTIC STRUCTURE

 Whilst voice leading principles are fairly well understood, what is new in this book is the explanation of how root progressions work in tonal music and how they interact with voice leading.
 When viewed from this perspective, it is possible to demonstrate that musical phrases are constructed in ways that show similarities with the way sentences are structured in natural languages.
 This makes it possible to explain every chord in its context within the musical phrase rather than just in terms of the chords surrounding it.

-This book is about what is normally referred to as tonal music or music which is based on tonality.
-By tonal music I mean music that is composed in a recognisable system of scales and chord patterns as exemplified by the European classical tradition of the 18th and 19th centuries and to some extent the 20th century.
+This book is about what is normally referred to as tonal music.
+By tonal music, I mean music that is composed in a recognisable system of scales and chord patterns as exemplified by the European classical tradition of the 18th and 19th centuries and to some extent the 20th century.
 Most of the music we listen to: classical, popular music, jazz, world music, etc. is constructed to some extent along tonal lines.
 People are often puzzled about why this system, which at first sight, is so simple - just a scale of seven diatonic notes (plus 5 chromatic notes) arranged in different patterns - actually produces such a wealth of possibilities.
-What I hope to show is that what gives tonal music the ability to form these varied structures is, the way voice leading and root progression patterns work together and the way chord progressions are organised into musical phrase structures similar to language structures in natural languages.
+What I hope to show is that what gives tonal music the ability to form these varied structures is, the way voice leading and root progression patterns work together and the way chord progressions are organised into musical phrase structures similar to structures in natural languages.

 Some writers such as Weber, Schoenberg, McHose and Piston have described chord progressions but only in terms of tables of probabilities.
 These tables tell us nothing about the relationships between the chords themselves or between the chords and musical phrases.
 Schenker proposed a theory of musical structure based totally on voice leading but this does not adequately explain how root progressions work or how musical phrases are structured.
-Please refer to the Outline Thesis and the Q and A section of this site for further information on the history of such theories.
-A more complete history is being prepared for inclusions as chapter 10 (Historical Background).
+A full thesis is in preparation which contains more about the history of relevant theories and about the research behind this theory.
+The Q and A section of this site also has further information on the history of such theories.

 In demonstrating the role that chord progressions have in creating syntactic structures, the author does not intend to imply that other components of music do not also play a role.
-Chapter 8: Full Musical Analyses shows the link between voice leading and chord progressions; the link between between voice leading and motivic and melodic structures, and the link between chord progressions and musical phrase structures.
+Chapter 8: Full Musical Analyses shows the link between voice leading and chord progressions; the link between voice leading and motivic and melodic structures, and the link between chord progressions and musical phrase structures.
 Chapter 6: Extended Musical Structures will further explore this subject.
-The Outline Thesis explains some of the evidence for the theory presented.

 The Connection with Language